wboyd600/toDo_API/ApiSpec.md

 response code:

-`204 no content` - The password was successfully updated
+`204 - No content` - The password was successfully updated

 response body:
 ```